 Anne joined RMIT Training in July 2013 as Director, Human Resources.

-Dion joined RMIT Training in November 2011 as Director, Information Technology.
+Maxine joined RMIT Training in September 2018 as Director, Pathways.